 Outreach and Education for Hawai‘i Fruit and Vegetable Growers

-The Hawai‘i Department of Agriculture (HDOA) is working with the FDA to provide outreach and education to Hawaii fruit and vegetable growers who will be impacted by the Produce Safety Rule.
-We are also working on a cooperative agreement with the FDA to build the program to promote understanding of the Produce Safety Rule.
+The Hawaii Department of Agriculture (HDOA) is working with the U.S. Food & Drug Administration (FDA) to provide outreach and education to Hawaii produce growers who will be impacted by the Food Safety Modernization Act (FSMA) – Produce Safety Rule and has been awarded a cooperative agreement with the FDA to build the program to promote understanding of the Produce Safety Rule.

-The Produce Safety Rule
+FSMA – Produce Safety Rule

 Just beginning to learn about the Produce Safety Rule?
 Here are some good starting points: